 Major League Baseball's implementation of the challenge system has fundamentally changed how players and managers interact with officiating crews.
 Data from the game indicates a serious discrepancy between human perception and the high-speed optical tracking used by the ABS.
 While the New York Yankees used their challenges with surgical precision, the atmosphere on the field grew increasingly volatile.
 Every successful overturn functioned as a public correction of Estabrook’s performance.
 Performance metrics for umpires often face internal review, yet the instantaneous nature of the challenge system provides immediate feedback to the crowd and the television audience.

 Giancarlo Stanton found himself at the center of the controversy during the fourth inning.
 Estabrook called a 1-2 breaking ball for strike three, which would have ended Stanton's threat.
 Stanton immediately challenged the call.
 Sensors verified the pitch had dropped just below the lower limit of the strike zone.
 Given a second chance at the plate, Stanton lined a single on the very next pitch.
-Such moments highlight the huge impact that a single officiating error can have on the outcome of a professional baseball game.
+Such moments highlight the large impact that a single officiating error can have on the outcome of a professional baseball game.
 The Yankees remained perfect in their challenge attempts, tallying five successful reversals by the middle of the game.

 Mike Estabrook Faceoff with Aaron Boone